RobinManoli/ircutil/README.md

 mybot.nick = "ezBot"
 mybot.server = "irc.freenode.org:6665"

+# get current nick with mybot._nick
-mybot.nicks = ['|ezBot|', 'ezBot^'] # list of alternative nicks (if mybot.nick is not available) - get current nick with mybot._nick mybot.ident = "ircutil" # ident in nick!ident@addr
+mybot.nicks = ['|ezBot|', 'ezBot^'] # list of alternative nicks (if mybot.nick is not available) mybot.ident = "ircutil" # ident in nick!ident@addr
 mybot.realname = "ircutil for easily coding irc in python"

 # list of alternative servers with optional ports.
-mybot.servers = ['irc.freenode.net:6666', 'irc.freenode.net'] # there is also mybot._server which contains the current connection's server
+# there is also mybot._server which contains the current connection's server
+mybot.servers = ['irc.freenode.net:6666', 'irc.freenode.net']
 mybot.password = '' # default password for mybot.server and mybot.servers
 mybot.ipv6 = False # whether to use ipv6 as default when not specifying (False is the default value)